sedna16/sedna16/README.md

 Most of my repositories are in private.

 * 🌍  I'm based in Manila, Philippines
-* 🖥️  See my portfolio at [[Hierarch.io - CRM app](https://jan-alvin-dimla-portfolio.onrender.com/)]([http://hierarch.io/](https://jan-alvin-dimla-portfolio.onrender.com/))
+* 🖥️  See my portfolio at [https://jan-alvin-dimla-portfolio.onrender.com/](https://jan-alvin-dimla-portfolio.onrender.com/)
 * ✉️  You can contact me at [alvindimla@yahoo.com](mailto:alvindimla@yahoo.com)
-* 🚀  I'm currently working on multiple projects, lets work together!
+* 🚀  I'm currently working on [Meridian Terminal)](https://github.com/sedna16/meridian-terminal)
 * 🧠  I'm reading several books.
 * ⚡  also a gamer